mlooff/cio-council/pages/home.md

 hero-button-link: /PMA-landing/
 banner-heading: NEWS AND UPDATES
 <!--banner-text: <A HREF="https://www.cio.gov/cioc-blog/">May2018 READ THE LATEST FROM THE CIO COMMUNITY</A>-->
-banner-text: <A HREF="https://www.cio.gov/2018/03/15/innovation-sandbox-launch/">March 15, 2015 READ THE LATEST FROM THE CIO COMMUNITY</A>
+,!--banner-text: <A HREF="https://www.cio.gov/2018/03/15/innovation-sandbox-launch/">March 15, 2015 READ THE LATEST FROM THE CIO COMMUNITY</A>-->
+banner-text: <!--<A HREF="https://www.cio.gov/2018/04/06/identity-draft/">Strengthening the Cybersecurity of Federal Agencies through Improved Identity, Credential, and Access Management (ICAM) <br>--><A HREF="https://www.cio.gov/2018/03/15/innovation-sandbox-launch/">Innovation Sandbox Pilot Launched!</A>
 banner-button-text:
 banner-button-link:
 ---